DeSoepman/Whalekeeper/README.md

 - Session-based auth with HTTP-only cookies

 **Credential storage:**
-- SMTP passwords are encrypted in the database
+- SMTP password is encrypted in the database
-- No plaintext secrets in config files
+- Other settings are in the config file

 **For production use:**